vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 It seems our model did indeed train and can be sampled from!
 Additionally, the model is capable of using the class conditioning signal so that we can control which digits are generated.
-Therefore, we have succeded in building a full Flax+Optax training loop!
+Therefore, we have succeeded in building a full training loop using Flax and Optax!

 ## Extra Flax and Optax Tidbits